OdysseusLives/groovy-sorting/README.md

 ## Purpose

+- Play with groovy in this given problem space
+- Create clear and well-tested sorting algorithms
+- Investigate parameterized testing
+- Investigate re-using the same test cases for different implementations
+- Compare the speed of my sorting algoritms

+## Problem space

 Write a sorting app that will take 50 states and sort them 10,000 times to get the best sorting algorithm.

 #### Sorting algorithms: